gvelasq/tomorrow-night-bright-r-classic/README.md

 	</tr>
 </table>

-This theme has two major inspirations: the editor is inspired by Posit's implementation of Tomorrow Night Bright in the RStudio IDE, and the workbench is inspired by Microsoft's implementation of GitHub Dark Default (with modifications).
+This theme has two major inspirations: the editor is inspired by Posit's implementation of Tomorrow Night Bright in the RStudio IDE, and the workbench (everything outside the editor pane) is inspired by Microsoft's implementation of GitHub Dark Default.

 ### 🖥️ Installation